 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. $\label{thm:maximum} \mbox{\tt Maximum residual disinfectant level or } \mbox{\tt MRDL:}$ The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. na: not applicable.
-Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Maximum residual disinfectant level The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not goal or MRDLG:

+reflect the benefits of the use of disinfectants to control microbial contaminants.

+Maximum residual disinfectant level or The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a MRDL:

+disinfectant is necessary for control of microbial contaminants.

 Definitions: The following tables contain scientific terms and measures, some of which may require explanation.

-\\If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-The City of Mascoutah is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your drinking water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.

-City of Mascoutah - IL 1630800
+ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.

+not applicable. na:

+Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Avg:

+milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppm:

+Regulated Contaminants

+(TThm)

-Disinfectants and Disinfection By- Products Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Chlorine 2.9 0.6 - 2.9 MRDLG = 4 MRDL = 4 ppm N Water additive used to control microbes.
-Haloacetic Acids (HAA5) 41 22 - 53 No goal for the total 60 dqq N By-product of drinking water chlorination. ot all sample results may have been used for calculating the Highest Level Detected because some results may be part of an evaluation to etermine where compliance sampling should occur in the future Total Tribalomethanes 54 23.3 - 64.88 No goal for 80 daa N By-product of drinking water chlorination.
+Disinfectants and Disinfection By- Products Collection Date Highest Level Detected Range of Levels Detected MCLG MCL Units Violation Likely Source of Contamination Chloramines 01/01/2011 1.9 1.07 - 2.18 MRDLG = 4 MRDL = 4 ppm N Water additive used to control microbes.
+Haloacetic Acids (HAA5) 36 24.3 - 41.4 No goal for the total 60 ppb N By-product of drinking water chlorination.
+Not all sample results may have been used for calculating the Highest Level Detected because some results may be part of an evaluation to determine where complia nce sampling s hould occur in the future Total Trihalomethanes 47 25.6 - 48.3 No goal for 80 ppb N By-product of drinking water chlorination.